Comet Chasing in February

 Explanation

-morning comet visible in a 24-inch telescope at a dark site Summary
+northern hemisphere evening comet visible in a 16-inch (41 cm) telescope at a

 Data for This Month's Telescopic Comets